beddalumia/colorlab/README.md

 So let's start now describing the colortools!

-#### Select all available colormaps via `set_palette`
+#### Select all available colormaps via `set_palette`/`get_palette`

-The `set_palette` command wraps all the provided colormap packages, exposing to the user a very simple and intuitive interface.
-Just feed a colormap name and it will set it up for the current figure or, if unrecognized, suggest some "nearest" matches for you, e.g.
+The `set_palette` and `get_palette` commands wrap all the provided colormap packages, exposing to the user a very simple and intuitive interface.
+Just feed a valid colormap name and they will respectively set it up for the current figure or return the corresponding RGB values.
+If instead the colormap name is unrecognized, both will suggest some "nearest" matches for you, e.g.

 ```matlab
 >> set_palette grey